stormpath/stormpath-documentation/source/reference.rst

     * - ``directory``
       - Link
       - N/A
-      - A link to the Account's Directory.
+      - A link to the Account's :ref:`Directory <ref-directory>`.

     * - ``tenant``
       - Link
       - N/A
-      - A link to the Tenant that owns the Account’s Directory.
+      - A link to the :ref:`Tenant <ref-tenant>` that owns the Account’s Directory.

     * - ``groups``
       - Link
       - N/A
-      - A link to a collection of the Groups that the Account belongs to.
+      - A link to a collection of the :ref:`Groups <ref-group>` that the Account belongs to.

     * - ``groupMemberships``
       - Link